Disclaimer

 What if I’m a student?

-You can register to vote at whatever address you consider your primary residence.
-This can be your school address or your home address.
+You can register to vote at your primary residence, which can be your school or home address.

 What if I’m experiencing homelessness?